chebert/chebert.github.io/README.md

 The site itself is generated in JavaScript, since I don't like using HTML.
 The two post pages take a title='post title' as a GET parameter, so that the URLs are link-able.
 All of the JavaScript code is in [common.js](./common.js)

+To run, either

+1. just navigate to index.html in your browser: file:///path/to/index.html
+2. run `make server` (assuming you have Python 2 installed) and navigate to [localhost:8000](localhost:8000)